lilyxia99/leilei-quartz/content/Writings/Expect Film/Disabilities in Scifi.md

 优生优育
 In China, according Law of the People’s Republic of China on the Protection of Persons with Disabilities, “a person with a disability is a person who, psychologically, physiologically…has suffered a loss or abnormality… and has lost … the ability to engage in certain activities in a normal manner.”
 The definition is focused more on a person’s instability to fit the “normal” life (usually production life) in with the “normal” manner, without a clear definition of what normal means.

-#### An Alternative Future of Anti-Cure
+#### An Alternative Future of Social Model and Anti-Cure

 > [!info]
 > needs revision

 The concept of "anti-cure" refers to a critical stance or perspective against the idea of curing disabilities.
-This viewpoint is rooted in the social model of disability, which suggests that disability is not solely defined by an individual's physical or mental condition but is also significantly shaped by societal barriers and attitudes.

-When I first read about the idea of anti-cure, I was shocked because I know this would be such a controversial if it is mentioned in China.
+This viewpoint is rooted in the social model of disability, which suggests that disability is not personal deficits, but the failure of a society accommodate and include those with natural or biological impairments (Courtney, 2019) An example of such notion could be the case of a deaf couple intentionally chose to have a deaf baby (Spriggs, M. 2002).
+When I first read about that you could choose not to be "fixed", I was shocked because I know this would be such a controversial if it is mentioned in China.
+In a society where people are compared with a normalized better standard all the time, it's hard to be happy with what one has and even take that as part of their unique identity.

-An ideal society embracing the spirit of anti-cure prioritizes challenging ableism and enhancing accessibility through comprehensive societal reform.
-This involves the widespread adoption of universal design principles, ensuring that all public spaces, technologies, and services are accessible to everyone, thereby eliminating physical and digital barriers that exclude individuals with disabilities.
-Education systems, workplaces, and healthcare services would adopt inclusive practices, recognizing and accommodating the diverse needs and abilities of all individuals.
-Efforts to challenge ableism would be embedded in all sectors of society, from media representation to policy-making, actively working to dismantle prejudices and stereotypes that marginalize people with disabilities.
-Awareness and education campaigns would also play a crucial role in shifting societal attitudes, fostering a culture of respect, equality, and appreciation for diversity.

-Moreover, this society should guarantee the autonomy and choice of individuals with disabilities, allowing them to lead lives according to their preferences and decisions, free from paternalism or coercion.
-By centering the experiences and voices of individuals with disabilities, this society would not only challenge ableism but also celebrate and value disability as a natural and integral aspect of human diversity.
+What would a futurescape of that allows for anti-cure be?
+Maybe it will enhance accessibility through comprehensive societal reform through widespread adoption of universal design principles--adding enough slope and elevators, signal sound for traffic lights, sign language translator for performances.
+Apps and website have to conform to the screen reader standard.
+People are not forced to take mental illness pills, and parents are not forced to get rid of their baby through eugenics.
+Would these be hard to achieve?
+It actually doesn't take super advanced technology to achieve all these.
+Then why are we not achieving it?
+Why do we have to expect people equip themselves with prothesis, when it could be simply solved by adding a slope?
+It seems like the improvement of technology is probably harder than the change of social notions.

 ### The Question of Omniscient Perspective